freelunchtheorem/Conditional_Density_Estimation/README.md

 # Conditional Density Estimation (CDE)

-**Update:** The project now targets PyTorch as its runtime; the `pytorch-migration` branch is the default, and support for TensorFlow has been moved to a legacy branch.
+**Update:** Conditional Density Estimation now runs with PyTorch on the `pytorch-migration` (soon `main`) branch; the legacy TensorFlow implementation lives in the `tensorflow` branch.
 All core estimators, runners, and examples are tested with the latest PyTorch release.

 ## Description
 Implementations of various methods for conditional density estimation